The Members Aries Agro Limited

-The Company has not accepted any deposits from the Public within the meaning of Section73 of the Companies Act 2013 as such no amount on account of Principal or Interest on Deposits from Publicand Members (other than Directors) was outstanding as on 31st March 2015.
+The Company has not accepted any deposits from the Public within the meaning of Section73 of the Companies Act 2013 and Members (other than Directors) during the year underreview and as such no amount on account of Principal or Interest on Deposits from Publicand Members (other than Directors) was outstanding as on 31st March 2016.

 The above two Companies are Wholly Owned Subsidiaries of the Company.
 There was nobusiness activity in other Subsidiary namely Aries Agro Produce Pvt.
-Ltd. During theFinancial Year 2015-16 the Company has incurred a loss of Rs.
-0.20 Lacs
+Ltd. During theFinancial Year 2015-16 the Company has incurred expenses of Rs.
+0.27 Lakhs.

-As regards the overseas subsidiary M/S. Golden Harvest Middle East FZC with aninstalled capacity of 10800 MT p.a. in their Seventh Year of operation has generated atotal sale of AED 95.80 Lakhs(INR 1679.00 Lakhs) with a Loss of AED 5.84 Lakhs(INR 102.74Lakhs) for the year 2014-15.
+As regards the overseas subsidiary M/S. Golden Harvest Middle East FZC with aninstalled capacity of 10800 MT p.a. in their Eighth Year of operation has generated atotal sale of AED 95.80 Lakhs(INR 1679.00 Lakhs) with a Loss of AED 5.84 Lakhs(INR 102.74Lakhs) for the year 2015-16.

 M/s.
-Amarak Chemicals FZC which is a Step Down Subsidiary of Aries Agro Limited withan installed capacity of 60000 MT p.a. in their Fourth Full Year of operation hasgenerated a total sale of AED 273.08 Lakhs(INR 4786.12 Lakhs) with a Profit of AED 15.59Lakhs(INR 272.91 Lakhs) for the year 2014-15.
+Amarak Chemicals FZC which is a Step Down Subsidiary of Aries Agro Limited withan installed capacity of 60000 MT p.a. in their Fourth Full Year of operation hasgenerated a total sale of AED 273.08 Lakhs(INR 4786.12 Lakhs) with a Profit of AED 15.59Lakhs(INR 272.91 Lakhs) for the year 2015-16.

 All properties and assets of your Company are adequately insured covering allconceivable risks.

-Familiarisation Programme for IndependentDirectors---- Though there is no formal Policy for familiarization but the Company inorder to familiarize the Independent Directors with the business of the Companypresentation was made by the Chief Financial Offi cer covering nature and scope ofbusiness nature of industry in which Company operates Profitability and future plans.Regularly at meetings updates are givento the Board.
-House journal as and when published is also sent to all the directors andtheir feedback are considered.
+During the year the Non-Executive Directors of the Company had no pecuniaryrelationship of transactions with the Company.
+Familiarisation Programme for IndependentDirectors---- Though there is no formal Policy for familiarization but the Company inorder to familiarize the Independent Directors with the business of the Companypresentation was made by the Chief Financial Offi cer covering nature and scope ofbusiness nature of industry in which Company operates Profitability and future plans.Regularly at meetings updates are given to the Board.
+Directors are also taken for theFactory visits and they also attended the Annual Sales Meet.
+House Journal as and whenpublished is also sent to all the Directors and their feedback are considered.